isdood/STARWEAVE/roadmap.md

 - Advanced forgetting mechanisms based on usage patterns

 ### Distributed Architecture (Weeks 7-8)
 - [ ] Distributed testing will be done with one PC featuring a CPU and AMD GPU, while another PC will feature only an Intel CPU.
-However, we may simulate the distributed environment at first as testing will be done quicker this way.
+We'll want to practically test distributed processing is working, specifically when using the web interface.
 - *Note: We have connected two Elixir nodes via Erlang distribution.
 Work is in progress to implement distributed pattern processing & overall job distribution.*